The Spanish Inquisition (Monty Python): Plot synopsis

 Biggles tries to torture the woman by poking her repeatedly with soft cushions.
 When this fails, Ximénez orders Fang to get "the comfy chair", which is brought out and the woman placed in it.
 Ximénez states that she must stay in the chair "until lunch time with only a cup of coffee at 11", and begins to shout at her to confess—only to have Biggles break down and confess.
 This frustrates Ximénez, but he cannot complain about it since he is distracted by a cartoon character from the next scene.

 At the end of the show, in the "Court Charades" sketch, a judge (Jones) who is also a defendant in an obscenity trial at the Old Bailey is casually sentenced by another judge (Chapman) to be burned at the stake.
 The convicted judge responds, "Blimey, I didn't expect the Spanish Inquisition!"
 The whole court rises and looks expectantly at the witness entrance door.
 As the closing credits of the episode begin, the Inquisitors race out of a house and hop on a double-decker bus to the Old Bailey, all to the tune of "Devil's Galop".
-As the Inquisitors ride in the bus, they comment worriedly that they are running out of credits (which are seen superimposed over them) and are panicked that the episode will soon end.
+As the Inquisitors ride in the bus, they comment worriedly that they are running out of credits and are panicked that the episode will soon end.
 The bus reaches the courthouse and the cardinals charge up the steps of the Old Bailey.
 They finally burst into the courtroom and Ximénez begins to shout, "NO-body expects the Span...," but a black title card with the words, "THE END", interrupts him.
 In resignation, he says, "Oh, bugger", and the episode concludes.

 In the Monty Python Live (Mostly) stage show, the sketch ends when Ximénez orders Biggles to "torture" the victim (who is sitting in the comfy chair) by giving her a glass of cold milk from the fridge.
 When Biggles opens the door, the Man in the Fridge (Eric Idle) emerges and begins singing the "Galaxy Song" to the victim, while the Inquisition exit through the fridge.

 Related sketches

 Cardinal Ximénez briefly appears two episodes later ("The Buzz Aldrin Show") in a vox pop, again displaying difficulty counting (in this instance, the kinds of aftershave he uses).
-Later in that episode during the "Police Constable Pan Am Sketch", the policeman tells a chemist "one more peep out of you and I'll do you for heresy", with the chemist (played by Palin) responding that he "didn't expect the Spanish Inquisition"; except that instead of the Spanish Inquisition arriving, PC Pan Am (played by Graham Chapman) simply tells the chemist to shut up.
+Later in that episode during the "Police Constable Pan Am Sketch", the policeman tells a chemist "one more peep out of you and I'll do you for heresy", with the chemist (played by Palin) responding that he "didn't expect the Spanish Inquisition"; PC Pan Am (played by Graham Chapman) tells the chemist to shut up.